 [Houston wants them to stand still for 20 seconds to let any seismic noise generated by their movements die down.]117:05:18 Mitchell: Okay.
 You're getting them (that is, good signals) from all three geophones, Houston?

 117:05:27 Mitchell: Okay.
 Here goes the first one.

 117:05:32 Mitchell: Do I need 20 seconds now, Houston?

 117:05:52 Mitchell: 5, 4, 3, 2...Start over.
 5, 4, 3, 2, 1, Fire.
 I didn't feel anything, Houston.

 117:06:16 McCandless: Roger; we copy.
 Stand by.
 (Pause)

-[The thumper did not fire on this first attempt.
-There are 22 charges in all.
-As we will discover, they are numbered from 0 to 21]117:06:27 Shepard: Ed, I'm going to mosey on back (to the MET to get one of the Hasselblads) and start taking pictures (of the ALSEP experiments) in the meantime.
+[The thumper did not fire on this first attempt.]117:06:27 Shepard: Ed, I'm going to mosey on back (to the MET to get one of the Hasselblads) and start taking pictures (of the ALSEP experiments) in the meantime.

 117:06:30 Mitchell: Okay.
 (Long Pause)